 Since the internet’s rise, hackers have continued to wreak havoc with malware and computer viruses.
 With so many computer viruses in the wild, it is clear that having a secure computer is more crucial than ever.
 Anytime you transact online, shop, or use social media, you’re exposed to viruses, cyber threats, and ransomware attacks.
 Good antivirus software is one of your best defenses.
 But with so many programs out there, how do you know which one is the best for you?

 In today’s article, we explore the five best antivirus programs, including their features and benefits.
 We’ll go over what makes one antivirus program better than the other, how antivirus detects threats, and how each one compares in terms of pricing.
-Ultimately, you will have all the information you need to pick the right antivirus so you can protect your desktop or laptop.
+Ultimately, you will have all the information you need to pick the right antivirus so you can protect your desktop or laptop in 2023.

 The Top 5 Antivirus Programs: Comparison